nickelpro/vito.nyc/content/posts/keyword-bureaucracy/index.md

 >
 > — Oscar Wilde

+_This post is was written rather hastily as a college essay writing assignment and not reflective of anything other than the imminent deadline.
+This note was added after is was graded._ 🙂

 Bureaucracy in the mind of the average American is typically a _prescriptive_ arm of government.
 It is the clerk at the DMV, demanding yet one more proof of identity, or the stamp of approval from the county's Building Code Advisory